AmericanMedicalAssociation/AMA-style-guide/styleguide/source/_patterns/02-organisms/05-ec/03-ec-tabs-course-browser/ec-tabs-course-browser.md

 ---
-el: ".tabs-course_browser"
+el: ".ec-tabs-course_browser"
-title: "Course Browser Tabs"
+title: "EC Course Browser Tabs"
 ---

 The course browser tabs allow a user to browse and select courses in the Education Center.
 There can be two to five tabs and two CTA's on this component.
 For each tab, one dynamic CTA relating to the topic is required.
 This component will be reusable for future education courses.